 Jacqueline Goldfinger is also a traveling speaker and teaching artist who works with emerging artists of all ages to ignite their creativity, offer insight into theatrical practice, and provide contextual support for theatrical connection with other contemporary artists.

 She's worked as a panel moderator and guest speaker.
-Past panels include Current State of Arts Journalism (Philadelphia Theatre Company), Shakespeare in Contemporary Practice (Annenberg Center/Kelly Writers House), Working in the Arts (Agnes Scott College), New Plays: What's Next?
-(InterAct Theatre Company), and Unraveling Codependency (Orbiter 3/FringeArts).
+Past panels include Current State of Arts Journalism (Philadelphia Theatre Company), Shakespeare in Contemporary Practice (Annenberg Center/Kelly Writers House), Working in the Arts (Agnes Scott College), The Future of New Plays (InterAct Theatre Company) and Unraveling Codependency (Orbiter 3/FringeArts).

 As a dramaturg she has worked with companies including PlayPenn, Philadelphia Theatre Company, Arden Theatre, North Coast Rep, Native Voices, La Jolla Playhouse (assistant dramaturg/artistic assistant) and Center Theatre Group (dramaturgy/new work intern).
 She interviews and facilitates public conversations with artists and producers about their work.

 She teaches a wide-range of workshops and classes, from one day master classes to semester long workshops.
-Topics range from playwriting to dramaturgy, from contemporary practice to art organizational leaderships.
+Topics range from playwriting to dramaturgy, from contemporary practice to art & culture organizational leadership.

 She holds a MFA from the University of Southern California and a BA from Agnes Scott College.

-Her thoughts on contemporary performance have been published in TCG's Audience Revolutions series, the LMDA Review, Phindie, Bonaly Review, Southern Theatre Magazine, and more.
+Her thoughts on contemporary performance have been published in TCG's Audience Revolutions series, the LMDA Review, The Dramatists Magazine, Phindie, Bonaly Review, Southern Theatre Magazine, and more.
 She has also created program and dramaturgical text for La Jolla Playhouse, Arden Theatre Company, Philadelphia Theatre Company, and others.